MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureService.md

 ```

 ### -Label
-Specifies a label for the azure_2 service.
+Specifies a label for the Azure service.
 The label may be up to 100 characters in length.

 ```yaml